Choose the best disk location for your big data. This helps reduce snapshot size, eases management, and improves performance.

 1. Stop the MariaDB server to prevent data corruption, then move the data.

-2. Configure MariaDB server to use the updated data and log directories.
+2. Configure the MariaDB server to use the updated data and log directories.

 3. You may skip this step if you are not using the /home/

-directory; otherwise, adjust the systemd config so MariaDB server can access the data.
+directory; otherwise, adjust the systemd configuration so MariaDB server can access the data.

 4. Restart the MariaDB server.